apple/ml-stable-diffusion/README.md

 - `--model-version`: If you overrode the default model version while converting models to Core ML, you will need to specify the same model version here.
 - `--compute-unit`: Note that the most performant compute unit for this particular implementation may differ across different hardware. `CPU_AND_GPU` or `CPU_AND_NE` may be faster than `ALL`.
 Please refer to the [Performance Benchmark](#performance-benchmark) section for further guidance.
 - `--scheduler`: If you would like to experiment with different schedulers, you may specify it here.
 For available options, please see the help menu.
 You may also specify a custom number of inference steps by `--num-inference-steps` which defaults to 50.
+- `--controlnet`: ControlNet models specified with this option are used in image generation.
+Use this option in the format `--controlnet lllyasviel/sd-controlnet-mlsd lllyasviel/sd-controlnet-depth` and make sure to use `--controlnet-inputs` in conjunction.
+- `--controlnet-inputs`: Image inputs corresponding to each ControlNet model.
+Please provide image paths in same order as models in `--controlnet`, for example: `--controlnet-inputs image_mlsd image_depth`.

 </details>